Why is Website Search Broken and How Can We Fix It?

 The Curation Challenge

-When choosing a chatbot, the most important consideration is how much effort you want to put into curating it.
+When choosing a chatbot, the most important consideration is how much effort is required to curate it.
+Consider the content accumulated on the website over the years.
+Who will tell the bot which content to keep?

 The Virtuous Cycle